skooter500/dt508-gameprogramming-2015/README.md

 Now take the [solution to the lab test](https://github.com/skooter500/dt508_2015_labtest1) and refactor it to use methods.
 I suggest you add the following methods:

 - ```drawCar(float x, float y, float l, float w)``` Take the car drawing code from the draw method and move it into this method.
 Use the x and y parameters to control where the car is drawn.
 The parameters l and w should control the length and the width of the car.
-For an additional challenge, draw wheels on the car line these:
+For an additional challenge, draw wheels on the car.

 - ```drawRoad(float y, float w)``` Take the road drawing code from the draw method and move it into this method.
 The parameter y should control the center of the road and w should control the width of the car.